 Your Mental Health and Prayer

-Prayer also helps your psychological point of view.
+How is prayer good for your health psychologically?
+Prayer helps your psychological point of view.
 Dr. Newberg writes in the book:

 “If you allow anger and fear to dominate, you will lose the neurological ability to think logically and act compassionately toward others.
 In fact, it is nearly impossible to find peace and serenity if your mind is preoccupied by negative, anxious, or hateful thoughts.”

 He emphasizes the importance of prayer in resolving these toxic thoughts.
 As your ability “to think logically and act compassionately” returns, you may also see some helpful physical improvements: